-LALIS majors and minors interested in the Deusto-Bilbao exchange program are required to meet with a faculty abroad advisor in the LALIS department prior to submitting application.
+Declared and possible LALIS majors and minors interested in the Deusto-Bilbao exchange program are required to meet with a faculty abroad advisor in the LALIS department prior to submitting application.

 Course offerings: business, education, history, law (for postgraduate students only), philosophy, political science, psychology, Spanish, sociology, theology, tourism.
 Deusto also offers some courses in English.